multiscale/muscle3/docs/source/fortran_api.rst

     Return whether a value is of type ``YMMSL_real8``.

+    This will also return ``.true.`` if the value is an integer, even if converting it would lose precision.

     If the given key does not exist, then ``err_code`` will be set to ``YMMSL_out_of_bounds`` and the result will be invalid.